-Monitoring wells should not be damaged (cracks in the base, bollards are not intact or have been moved) and should be locked.
+Monitoring wells should not be damaged and should be locked.
 If questions arise about groundwater monitoring system, inspectors should consult with the DSWM geologist for guidance.
-A V1 violation should be cited if wells are not locked or maintained.
+A V1 violation may be cited if wells are not locked or maintained.

 Operation does not correspond with engineering plans